 But even if you don’t subscribe to the view that Lyon trumps Paris in the culinary stakes, it is undeniable that Lyon is a major gastronomic capital, with lavish dishes, delicacies to savor and a bounty of eating spaces.
 Be it old-fashioned bistros with weathered tablecloths or smart, state-of-the-art furnishings and Michelin-starred culinary art.
 And while informal restaurants are much-loved by locals, Lyon is surely the ideal place to indulge in luxury fine-dining.
 A flurry of big-name chefs are behind a sparkling Michelin line-up that embraces all the genres: be it classical French, avant-garde or fusion.
 From the gastronomic prowess to the slick, polished service and memorable wine tomes, everything is spot on at the best Michelin venues.
 Take a peek at the list below – delicious morsels are guaranteed.
 Join Cellar Tours on an exclusive Lyon Food & Wine Tour customized to your specific tastes.

 Restaurant Paul Bocuse

 What more can be said about this legendary restaurant, a temple of gastronomy that gives the best of Paris a serious run for their money.
 It is to be found on the outskirts of Lyon, where a gorgeous dining room awaits, filled with luxurious artworks, chandeliers, and richly textured furnishings.
 As you dine in a historic family house next to the banks of the Saône River, you might catch a glimpse of the iconic chef himself – Paul Bocuse has been running the kitchen since 1959.
-Indeed, his career is as incredible as the food on offer today; Bocuse was awarded 3 Michelin stars by 1965, an accolade he has retained ever since.
+Indeed, his career is as incredible as the food on offer today; Bocuse was awarded 3 Michelin stars by 1965, an accolade he has retained until January 2020.
 One of his most famous signature dishes is a black truffle soup served in a bowl crowned with a pastry cap, prepared for President Giscard d’Estaing.
 Other wonderful delicacies include Bresse chicken served with morels and cream sauce, succulent lobster salad and St. Jacques walnut shells with white butter blown apples.
 As you’d expect, service is perfect and the wine list is a veritable bible.

 Address: 40 Quai de la Plage, 69660 Collonges au Mont d’Or, Lyon